 The District is required to adopt an operating budget prior to the start of the fiscal year.
-Certain information is not known at the time of budget adoption, such as the amount of state aid, the actual number of students and the cost of employee contracts, and must be estimated or projected.
-Over the course of the budget year, the District revised the annual operating budget two times.
-For fiscal year 2021-2022, these budget amendments included:
+Certain information is not known at the time of budget adoption, such as the amount of state aid, the actual number of students and the cost of employee contracts and must be estimated or projected.
+For fiscal year 2022-2023, the budget amendment included:

-➤ Increases in revenues and expenditures due to the current year COVID-19 environment and the resulting increases in state and federal funding, and the subsequent grant expenditures that were associated with these additional sources of funding.
+- Increases in revenues and expenditures due to the current year post-COVID environment and the resulting increases in state and federal funding, and the subsequent grant expenditures that were associated with these additional sources of funding. - > Increases in revenue and expenditures associated with our new Montessori program, Go Like the Wind.

-The District's original budget was adopted with a budget surplus of \$576,958.
-The final budget amendment in June 2022 called for a budget surplus of \$6,471.
-Actual revenues were greater than actual expenditures and other financing sources and uses by \$124,811 at year-end.
+The District's original budget was adopted with a budget surplus of \$7,756.
+The final budget amendment in June 2023 called for a budget deficit of \$468,314.
+Actual revenues were less than actual expenditures and other financing sources and uses by \$292,855 at year-end.

-- Actual general fund revenues were approximately \$10,000 lower than budgeted.
-This variance was not considered significant and is the result of normal budgetary variances. - Actual general fund expenditures were approximately \$128,000 lower than budgeted.
+- Actual general fund revenues were approximately \$150,000 higher than budgeted.
+This variance was not considered significant and is the result of normal budgetary variances. - Actual general fund expenditures were approximately \$25,000 lower than budgeted.
 This variance was not considered significant and is the result of normal budgetary variances.